jdw686/Tax-Forecast/README.md

 # Tax-Forecast
-Final project at spiced academy using machine learning to forecast German federal tax revenues
+Final project at Spiced Academy, using machine learning to forecast German federal tax revenues.